caprenter/bingley-music-town/_organisations/becs_leighton_music.md

-  Bradford and Airedale Youth Choir,  and have worked with Ilkley Youth Choir, Village Voices and Barnsley Singers / Barnsley Youth Choir. \n* I provide piano accompaniment for music exams / performances on a freelance basis - find out more on the accompaniment page.\n\nI am also Secretary of Bingley Music Town"
+  Bradford and Airedale Youth Choir,  and have worked with Ilkley Youth Choir, Village Voices and Barnsley Singers / Barnsley Youth Choir. \n* I provide piano accompaniment for music exams / performances on a freelance basis - find out more on the accompaniment page.\n\nI am also Secretary of Bingley Music Town\n"
 permalink: "/organisations/becs_leighton_music.html"
 layout: org_page
 ---